project-jue/jue/docs/architecture/Layer_FAQ.md

 You do **not** want:

-* The Physics layer to be self-hosted
+* The Physics-World to be self-hosted
-* The Physics layer to be mutable by Dan-World
+* The Physics-World to be mutable by Dan-World
-* The Physics layer to participate in autopoiesis
+* The Physics-World to participate in autopoiesis

 Rust enforces that by construction.